 Continuation of Nursing in Health and Illness II.
-Further study of medical-surgical health problems of the patient including concepts such as mental illness.
+Further study of medical-surgical health problems of the patient including concepts such as mental illness and clinical judgement model.
 Incorporates knowledge necessary to make the transition from student to graduate vocation nurse.

-second semester courses with a

-grade of "C" or higher
+Prerequisite: Successful completion of all second semester courses with a grade of "C" or higher Type: TECH